BigBird01/LASER/README.md

 # LASER (a toolkit for Large scAle diStributEd tRaining)
-A training toolkit for large scale distributed training
+A toolkit for large scale distributed training